-Persons interested in interning with the MLML Vertebrate Ecology Lab may call, visit, or write to Drs.
-McDonald and Harvey at the address below.
-To assist his selection process, please send him a letter describing your interests, copies of your grades, a résumé, and any other information that will assist him in selecting interns.
-Drs.
-McDonald and Harvey try to make decisions regarding summer interns by February of each year.
+Persons interested in interning with the MLML Vertebrate Ecology Lab may call, visit, or write to Dr. McDonald at the address below.
+To assist the selection process, please send a letter describing your interests, copies of your grades, a résumé, and any other information that will assist in selecting interns.
+Dr. McDonald will try to make decisions regarding summer interns by February of each year.

 Moss Landing Marine Laboratories

 Moss Landing, CA 95039-9647

 Phone No.: 831-771-4417

 Interns participate in research projects (generally conducted by Vertebrate Ecology Lab graduate students or Dr. McDonald) and assist in the lab’s marine mammal and sea turtle stranding program.
 Field work is usually supplemented with in-lab activities such as entering data or references into computers, organizing materials in the lab, and gathering references from the library.